Germany to Greece

 And you can fill your shopping trolley at any time, as many places are open 24 hours a day.
 Unlike other supermarkets and shops in Europe, which close their doors at 10 or 11 o'clock at night.

-Another of the main reasons to move is the climate.
+Another of the main reasons to moving is the climate.
 The climate is really pleasant.
 Many hours of sunshine are combined with a temperate climate.
 Although the climate is mild and mostly sunny, winters can be cold and wet, while in summer the heat is mitigated by cool breezes from the sea, as well as in spring and autumn.

 In Greece you can enjoy the summer like never before, as well as its warm temperatures and sunny days, it has some of the best beaches on the entire European continent.
 Unspoilt beaches with white sand and crystal clear water in places you would never have imagined.

 But perhaps the most important thing is to experience living in a country that is the cradle of one of the oldest and most important cultures and that has gone through so many historical eras.
 Here you can find immense Greek temples alongside Byzantine churches or buildings constructed under the Ottoman occupation.

 To all the reasons we have given you above that make Greece a country with a good quality of life, we can add that its education system is free, both schools and universities.

 And like education, you know that many other basic services are public and free.
 So, even if average salaries are a bit low, you need little to live and you can live very well!

 Without a doubt, Greece is a paradise for retirees.
 Retirement is known as the 'golden age' because it should be the period when pensioners enjoy a relaxed life of leisure.
 And it is precisely the Greek islands that are enchanting and offer everything for those seeking a relaxed lifestyle.